apache/spark/docs/configuration.md

 Note that we can have more than 1 thread in local mode, and in cases like spark streaming, we may actually require one to prevent any sort of starvation issues.

-Properties that specify some time duration must be configured with a unit, e.g. `5s`, `10ms`, or `20us`.

 ## Dynamically Loading Spark Properties
 In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
 For instance, if you'd like to run the same application with different masters or different